erlingrj/psynth/README.md

 - [ ] Interface an actual MIDI device
 - [ ] Stereo audio.
 (Currently, we are just doing MONO)

+## The frequency domain
+I am using KISSFFT to transform the audio signal into the frequency domain where we can implement interesting filters.

 ## References:
 - [Syndig](https://github.com/mmitch/syndig) an excellent software synthesizer